ln-P/ln-P/README.md

 - 👋 Hi, I’m @ln-P
-- 👀 I’m interested in computational economics
+- 👀 I’m interested in causal inference and economics

 <!---